ustaxcourt/ef-cms/docs/remove-get-current-user.md

 # TODO
 - Go back to all // TODO 10417
 - Look at validateRawCollection()
+- Look at all references of genericHandler to make sure authorizedUser is being passed in.

 # Web-Client
 Steps to transition getCurrentUser() in web-client